Aaron Littman

 • J.D.
 Yale Law School, 2014

 Aaron Littman is an assistant professor at UCLA School of Law, where he was previously a Binder clinical teaching fellow.
-He is the faculty director of the law school’s Prisoners’ Rights Clinic, which he teaches in partnership with attorneys from the MacArthur Justice Center and the Prison Law Office.
+He is the faculty director of the law school’s Prisoners’ Rights Clinic.
 In 2024, he was selected to join the UCLA Society of Hellman Fellows, and in 2023, his work was recognized with UCLA’s campus-wide Public Impact Research Award.
 He was also selected as a Bellow Scholar by the AALS Committee on Lawyering in the Public Interest and received the AALS Criminal Justice Section’s Junior Scholar Award.

 Since early 2020, Littman has served as the deputy director—and, from 2022 to 2023, the acting director—of the UCLA Law Behind Bars Data Project.
 In this capacity, he supervises the collection and analysis of pandemic and all-cause mortality data from carceral facilities across the country, serves as an expert commentator for media outlets such as the New York Times and Reuters, and has submitted invited testimony to the Senate Judiciary Committee and the U.S. Commission on Civil Rights.